-Thanks, Ronnie McGhee.
+Thanks, Ronnie McGhee and Rob Cooper.
 Life on Mars! has lots about ALH84001.

 Horizontal gene transfer in human-associated microorganisms inferred by phylogenetic reconstruction and reconciliation by Hyeonsoo Jeong et al., doi:10.1371/journal.pgen.1007995, Nature Scientific Reports, 11 Apr 2019.

 The findings are consistent with our belief that genomes must have robust software management systems to keep them functional and adaptable.
-(And the necessary high-fidelity DNA repair might be difficult to evolve, the report incidentally comments.)
+(And the necessary high-fidelity DNA repair might be difficult to evolve, the report mentions.)
 Robust software management would also manage horizontal gene transfer (HGT), which stress may also induce.
-We mention HGT in order to clarify its role in cosmic ancestry:
+We mention HGT in order to clarify its role in cosmic ancestry —

 We agree, rearrangements within an existing genome can have profound effects, both positive and negative.
 For a positive one, suppose that a silent beneficial gene needs only to be turned on, or a key exon needs relocation.
-If this change is inherited, a beneficial evolutionary step is enabled.
+If this change is effected and inherited, a beneficial evolutionary step is enabled.
 But if the gene or exon is not available, stress alone cannot induce that evolutionary step.
-To restate this, we think there is a near limit to the range of evolution within a quarantined genome.
+In other words, there is a near limit to the range of evolution within a quarantined genome.
 Suppose an evolutionary step requires a unique strand of, say, 200 or more properly sequenced nucleotides.
 If the strand is not already present, the evolutionary step will not occur.
 Of course, HGT could supply it.
-But without HGT, macroevolutionary progress would not continue, we believe.
+But without HGT, macroevolutionary progress would soon halt, we believe.

 We scan the literature regularly for relevant evidence, and HGT is obseved frequently enough, in all domains.
-Also, we have proposed research programs in biology and in computer models to test this contention, with no serious takers.
-Meanwhile, we welcome these observations from Fitzgerald and Rosenberg.
+Also, we have proposed research programs in biology and in computer models to test the importance of HGT, with no serious takers.
+Meanwhile, we welcome these straightforward observations from Fitzgerald and Rosenberg.